Purva167/Business-Insights-360/README.md

 ##   Executive view
 - Generated revenue contribution by channel
 - Pinpoint high value customers and products by revenue
-- Executive View provides top-level management with insights into key performance indicators and overall business health, enabling effective strategy formulation, and timely response to emerging opportunities and challenges.
+- Executive View provides top-level management with insights into key performance indicatorsand overall business health, enabling effective strategy formulation, and timely response to emerging opportunities and challenges.

  ### Tools Used